-- 2.2.
-Between April 2023 and July 2023, we have received 36 requests for information with one request for review.
-For comparison, during the same period in 2022 we received 19 requests for information with one request for review. - 2.3.
-One request for review was received.
-The Applicant had found there to be a discrepancy between our advising that we do not have a contact email address for clients to enquire about benefit applications, and our responding to FOI requests by email.
-Our original response was upheld, with no modification. - 2.4.
+- 2.4.
 The Scottish Information Commissioner monitors public authorities compliance with the Act.
 The information provided to the Commissioner includes compliance with the statutory timescales for response which is 20 working days.
 As agreed with the Scottish Information Commissioner, core Scottish Government and it's agencies have a target of responding to 95% of requests within the timescales afforded by the Act.
 Social Security Scotland has exceeded this target with an on-time response rate of 100% since the last report. - A monthly performance breakdown is provided in Annex A. - 2.5.
 We record the type of information requested and the requester in order to identify patterns and inform decisions on proactive publication of information.

-Of the 36 requests received in the period specified, 10 were from Members of the Public, 16 from a Political Source, four from a Commercial Source, two from the Third Sector, and one from each of the following; an employee/ex-employee, a client, a journalist and the What Do They Know website.
+Of the 48 requests received in the period specified, 19 were from Members of the Public, 17 from a Political Source, four from commercial sources, three from journalists, three from the Third Sector and two from the What Do They Know website.

 2.6.
-Of the 40 responses issued, information was disclosed in full in 10 requests and in part in 18 requests.
-No information was disclosed in 12 requests.
-A notice applied was Section 12 of the Act.
-Exemptions applied to withhold information were Section 17, Section 25(1), Section 27(1), Section 30(c) and Section 38(1)(b).
+Of the 45 responses issued, information was disclosed in full in 10 requests and in part in 19 requests.
+No information was disclosed in 16 requests.
+Notices were applied from Sections 12 and 14(2) of the Act.
+Exemptions applied to withhold information were Section 17, Section 25(1), Section 30(c), 35(1)(a) and Section 38(1)(b).
 Details of notices and exemptions can be found in Annex B.